-Dr. Trevor Foulk is an Assistant Professor of Management & Organization at the Robert H. Smith School of Business at the University of Maryland.
-He received his Ph.D. in Organizational Behavior from the Warrington College of Business at the University of Florida, and his Bachelors of Business Administration from the University of Massachusetts.
+Dr. Trevor Foulk is an Associate Professor of Management & Organization at the Robert H. Smith School of Business at the University of Maryland.
+He received his Ph.D. in Organizational Behavior from the Warrington College of Business at the University of Florida, and his Bachelor of Business Administration from the University of Massachusetts.

 Foulk, T.A., Lanaj, K., Tu, M., Erez, A., & Archambeau, L. (in press).
 Heavy is the head that wears the crown: An ator-centric approach to psychological power, abusive behavior, and perceived incivility.
 Academy of Management Journal.

 Lanaj, K., Foulk, T.A., & Hollenbeck, J. (in press).
 The benefits of not seeing eye to eye with leadership: Divergence in risk preferences impacts multiteam system behavior and performance.
 Academy of Management Journal.

 Woolum, A.H., Foulk, T.A., Lanaj, K., & Erez, A. (in press).
 Rude-colored glasses: How exposure to morning rudeness can contaminate your day.
 Journal of Applied Psychology.

 Foulk, T.A., & Long, D.M.
 (2016).
 Impressed by impression management: Newcomer reactions to ingratiated supervisors.
 Journal of Applied Psychology, 101(10), 1487-1497.

 Foulk, T.A., Woolum, A., & Erez, A. (2016).
 Catching rudeness is like catching a cold: The contagion effects of low-intensity negative behaviors.
 Journal of Applied Psychology¸10(1), 50-67.